pflynn157/vhdl-multiplier/Readme.md

 ## VHDL Multiplier

 This is a simple VHDL multiplier for 8-bit numbers.
+There are two multipliers right now: A 1-stage and 2-stage multiplier.

-This is my first attempt at making something like this.
-Multipliers are slow anyway, but this one is extremely slow, taking 25 clock cycles (250 ns) to compute the product.
-I eventually want to expand it and reduce the number of clock cycles by working on multiple bits in parallel.
+The 1-stage multiplier is the simplest in terms of components, but it is extremely slow, taking 25 clock cycles (250 ns) to compute the product.

+The 2-stage multiplier attempts to do two operations on each stage; it has significantly better performance than the one-stage, taking 13 clock cycles (130 ns) to compute the product.
+However, it is also more complex because it requires extra signals and two of every component (x2 right shifters, x2 left shifters, and x3 adders).